Protesters shout at Jeff Flake in elevator: ‘You're telling me that my assault doesn't matter'

-Two protesters who said they were sexually assaulted approached Senator Jeff Flake in the elevator Friday after he released a statement saying he was voting in favor of Brett Kavanaugh for Supreme Court.
+A protester who said she was sexually assaulted approached Senator Jeff Flake in an elevator Friday after he released a statement saying he would be voting in favor of Brett Kavanaugh for a seat on the Supreme Court.

 "You're telling me that my assault doesn't matter," a woman, audibly emotional, can be heard telling Flake.